smithcg1/quadriga/README.rst

 Introduction
 ============

-**Quadriga** is a Python client for QuadrigaCX_, a Canadian cryptocurrency exchange platform.
-It supports the latest version of the `REST API`_ provided by the exchange.
+**Quadriga** is a Python client for QuadrigaCX_, a cryptocurrency exchange platform based in Vancouver, BC, Canada.
+It wraps the latest version of the `REST API`_ provided by the exchange and facilitates the process of buying and selling bitcoins and ethers.

 .. _QuadrigaCX: https://www.quadrigacx.com
 .. _REST API: https://www.quadrigacx.com/api_info